Why do so many businesses invest in blogs? The answer is simple. Sales.

 3. Publish Consistently

-Imagine that you’ve found a compelling blog with content that speaks to you.
-You look forward to the author’s next post, but it takes weeks to arrive.
+Imagine you’ve found a compelling blog with content that speaks to you.
+You look forward to the author’s next post, but it takes weeks.
 Are you still paying attention?
 Most likely not.

 Without question, having a predictable stream of content is crucial for growing an audience.
 Publishing consistently establishes your credibility and authority.
 Your audience starts to see you as a reliable resource for knowledge.